 Tips to improve your safety and security when using apps

-- Lock your phone with a PIN or password.
+Locking your phone with a PIN or password is one of the best ways you can protect your data.
 If possible, set your phone to automatically lock when not in use.

-- Don’t click on suspicious or unknown links or attachments: treat a mobile phone as you would your computer.
+Don’t click on suspicious or unknown links or attachments.
+Treat your mobile phone as you would your computer.